open-voice-interoperability/website/site/content/join/_index.md

   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >-
-        The AI-voice market leaders have created proprietary, soloed, and gated AI-voice platforms and ecosystems.
+        The AI-voice market leaders have created proprietary, siloed, and gated AI-voice platforms and ecosystems.
 These platforms claim broad data rights.
 As AI-voice grows, proprietary platforms will extract ever greater value and data from commerce brands.